Johdis/quandoo-task/README.md

 Everything what is not installed on your machine will be downloaded by docker and bundler.

-After the execution you should use _**docker-compose down**_ to clear containers and the RAM of your machine.

 Please let me know if you have any questions.